Overview Icon by UXWING

 Division/Department Presentations

-• What: in-person presentations offered during EVC division meetings
+• What: in-person presentations offered during EVC division/department meetings

 • Focus audience: EVC faculty, EVC staff, leadership (e.g., Deans, Directors, etc.)